 Moreover, protesters called for an end to the muhasasa system, which distributes positions to sectarian-based political parties.
 Although in theory the system was supposed to ensure representation for all of Iraq’s ethnic groups, in reality, it has fueled corruption and sectarian tensions, benefiting only a small number of elites.

 As a result of the protests (and at the urging of Grand Ayatollah Ali al-Sistani, Iraq’s most important Shiite cleric, who has been an éminence grise in Iraqi politics since the fall of Saddam), Abdul-Mahdi announced his resignation at the end of November 2019.
 After months of deadlock and several false starts, former intelligence chief Mustafa Al-Kadhimi finally became prime minister.
 However, the cabinet remains incomplete, and many of the underlying issues remain unresolved.

-The upcoming provincial elections (and early parliamentary elections, if they happen) will test the hypothesis that the 2019 protests represented a re-alignment of Iraqi politics.
+The elections will test the hypothesis that the 2019 protests represented a re-alignment of Iraqi politics.

 Competition between Iran and the United States plays out in Iraq.
 Most notably, Iranian general Qasem Soleimani, commander of the elite Quds Force, was killed by an American airstrike in Baghdad.
 Similarly, Iraq also plays into the region-wide conflict between Iran and Saudi Arabia, with each backing various factions in Iraqi politics.

 Iraq has the world’s fifth-largest proven oil reserves.

 Michelle Nichols, Reuters (February 16, 2021): Iran’s meddling must be tackled before Iraq elections, U.S. tells U.N.